acuminous/filby/README.md

     "database": "fby_example",
     "password": "fby_example"
   },

   // Specifies the path to the migrations folder.
-Defaults to "migrations" "migrations": "path/to/migrations/folder", "notifications": {
+Defaults to "migrations" "migrations": "path/to/migrations/folder",

+  "notifications": {

-    // The frequency Filby will check for new notifications "interval": "5s",
+    // The frequency Filby will check for new notifications
+    // Defaults to 1 minute
+    "interval": "5s",

     // The initial delay before Filby starts checking for notifications
-    // (you still have to call filby.startNotifications) "intialDelay": "1s",
+    // (you still have to call filby.startNotifications)
+    // Defaults to 10s
+    "intialDelay": "1s",

-    // THe maximum number of times Filby will attempt to deliver a hook "maxAttempts": 20,
+    // THe maximum number of times Filby will attempt to deliver a hook
+    // Defaults to 10
+    "maxAttempts": 20,

-    // The maximum amount of time Filby will wait before retrying a failed hook "maxRescheduleDelay": "30s"
+    // The maximum amount of time Filby will wait before retrying a failed hook
+    // Defaults to 1 hour
+    "maxRescheduleDelay": "30s"
   }
 }